 03.05 Basic Component.
 See Definition in 10 CFR Part 21.

 03.06 Combined license (COL).
-A combined construction permit and operating license with conditions for a nuclear power facility issued under ubpart C of Part 52.
+A combined construction permit and operating license with conditions for a nuclear power facility issued under Subpart C of 10 CFR Part 52.

 03.07 Conclusion.
 As used in this chapter, an assessment of a vendor program or process based on observations or findings.